Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

     }
 }
 ```

+1. Optionally lock the compute node to prevent unintended reboots of the compute node.

 Once the image is booted and operational you may also possibly look into the possiblity of adding an HSM lock to that node.
 This will prevent unwanted or accidental reboots or poweroffs.

 ```